Answers to all your questions

 How long has PFM been in operation?

 Prescott Farmers Market began in 1997 with just a few farmers and lots of energy and enthusiasm.
-Today, the PFM non-profit organization operates a year-round schedule and has over 30 vendors at the Prescott summer and winter markets and a dozen at the Chino Valley and Downtown summer markets.
+Today, the PFM non-profit organization operates a year-round schedule and has over 60 vendors at the Prescott summer and winter market.
 See our vendors here.
 Thousands of customers visit our markets for fresh fruits, vegetables, meats, eggs, and locally crafted artisan foods.
 We are proud to support local agriculture by bringing you the highest quality locally grown food – sold directly by the growers.